aws-ia/cloudformation-cloudflare-resource-providers/Cloudflare-LoadBalancer-LoadBalancer/README.md

   - Automatic updates for minor version releases
   - Configuration

-6. In your terminal, specify the configuration data for the registered New Relic CloudFormation resource type, in the given account and region by using the **SetTypeConfiguration** operation:
+6. In your terminal, specify the configuration data for the registered Cloudflare CloudFormation resource type, in the given account and region by using the **SetTypeConfiguration** operation:

   For example: